All profits from the sale of the temporary tattoos will go directly to the Victim Care Fund.

 When people are held as slaves, they are treated as objects that can be bought and sold, with the ways in which they are exploited limited only by the imagination of their trafficker.

-Victims are made to feel powerless, isolated, and tricked that there is no one who will help them.
+Victims are made to feel powerless and isolated, and are tricked into thinking there is no one who will help them.

 How we help

-The Salvation Army has held the government contract to provide specialist support to adult victims of modern slavery in England and Wales for more than seven years.
+The Salvation Army has held the government contract to provide specialist support to adult victims of modern slavery in England and Wales for more than eight years.

 We operate a 24/7, confidential referral helpline 0300 303 8151 for anyone who suspects that they or someone they have come across may be a victim of modern slavery and in need of help.